plicease/App-clad/README.md

     Specify the name of an alternate configuration.
 For example if you use `--config MyClad` then the configuration file `~/etc/MyClad.conf` will be used instead of `~/etc/Clad.conf`.

+- --fat

+    Send the server code with the payload and feed into Perl on the remote end.
+This makes the total payload much larger, but it allows you to use clad with servers that do not have [App::clad](https://metacpan.org/pod/App::clad) installed.
+The remote end must have Perl 5.10 or better in the `PATH` and requires [JSON::PP](https://metacpan.org/pod/JSON::PP) (included as part of the Core as of Perl 5.14).

 - --help

     Print help and exit.